Relative energy deficiency in sport: Causes

-Gymnastics, figure skating, ballet, diving, swimming, and long distance running are examples of sports which emphasize low body weight.
+Gymnastics, figure skating, diving, swimming, long-distance running, as well as ballet are examples of activities which emphasize low body weight.
 The triad is seen more often in aesthetic sports such as these versus ball game sports.
-Women taking part in these sports may be at an increased risk for developing RED-S.
+People taking part in these sports may be at an increased risk for developing RED-S.

 Athletes at greatest risk for low energy availability are those who restrict dietary energy intake, who exercise for prolonged periods, who are vegetarian, and who limit the types of food they will eat.
 Many factors appear to contribute to disordered eating behaviors and clinical eating disorders.
 Dieting is a common entry point and interest has focused on the contribution of environmental and social factors, psychological predisposition, low self-esteem, family dysfunction, abuse, biological factors, and genetics.
+In some cases, financial hardship and food insecurity produce disordered eating habits.
 Additional factors for athletes include early start of sport-specific training and dieting, injury, and a sudden increase in training volume.
 Surveys show more negative eating attitude scores in athletic disciplines favoring leanness.
 Disordered eating behaviors are risk factors for eating disorders.

 Treatment

 The underlying cause of the RED-S is an imbalance between energy taken into the body (through nutrition) and energy used by the body (through exercise).
 The treatment includes correcting this imbalance by either increasing calories in a diet or by decreasing calories burned by exercise for 12 months or longer.
+Typically, it is recommended that athletes increase their consumption of calories by 300–600 kcal per day in the early stages of treatment, but there is no standard when it comes to increasing calories over time.
+Part of the treatment includes an assessment that determines the cause of low energy availability, as treatment needs to be specialized based on the presence of disordered eating or an eating disorder.
 Persons with RED-S should get treatment from a multi-disciplinary team that includes a physician, dietitian, and mental health counselor, and seek support from family, friends, and their coach.
+It is important that physicians are aware of the signs of refeeding syndrome, as this can be life-threatening if not detected early.

 Because a symptom of the RED-S is menstrual dysfunction, some physicians may recommend oral contraceptives because those pills will regulate the menstrual cycle.
 However, the underlying cause of the menstrual disorder is an energy imbalance, and using pills to regulate the menstrual cycle without changes in diet and behavior is likely to mask the food deficiency and delay appropriate treatment.
-A woman taking contraceptives to treat menstrual dysfunction without correcting this energy imbalance will continue to lose bone density.
+A menstruating person taking contraceptives to treat menstrual dysfunction without correcting this energy imbalance will continue to lose bone density.
+Bone density should be measured using dual-energy X-ray absorpitiometry (DEXA) to determine severity of bone loss, especially if there is an absence of menstruation.